pravalikaarunkumar/Machine-Translation-with-RNNs/README.md

 # Study of RNNs - Vanilla RNN, GRU, and LSTM for Machine Translation (English to French)

 ## Introduction:
 This project implements and compares three types of Recurrent Neural Networks (RNNs) — Vanilla RNN, GRU (Gated Recurrent Unit), and LSTM (Long Short-Term Memory) — for a machine translation task.
 The task involves translating English sentences into French using the Hugging Face OPUS Book dataset.
+The models were trained on a **TPU v2-8**, which accelerated the training process and allowed efficient handling of large datasets.
 The primary goal is to evaluate the performance of each RNN variant in sequence-to-sequence translation tasks, comparing translation accuracy, training time, and overall performance.

 ## Dataset:
 ### Hugging Face OPUS Book Dataset (EN-FR):